BruceEckel/functional_error_handling/Functional Error Handling.md

 Note that in the definition of `composed`, the type checker requires that you return `int | str` because `reject_1` returns those types.
 Thus, when composing, type-safety is preserved.
 This means you won’t lose error type information during composition, so composability automatically scales.
 ## Unifying the Return Type

-As you can see in the display of the `outputs` array, we now have the unfortunate situation that `outputs` contains multiple types (both `int` and `str`).
+We now have the unfortunate situation that `outputs` contains multiple types: both `int` and `str`.
 The solution is to create a new type that unifies the “answer” and “error” types.
 We’ll call this `Result` and define it using generics to make it universally applicable:

 ```python
 #: result.py